 History of Nursing at Shawnee State University

-Shawnee State’s Associate Degree Nursing Program began in 1969 at the Ohio University-Portsmouth Campus under the direction of Ms. Gladys Scott.
-In 1975, a merger of the Ohio University, Portsmouth Campus and Scioto Technical College occurred which resulted in the creation of Shawnee State General and Technical College.
-Two years later in 1977, Shawnee State General and Technical College became Shawnee State Community College.
-After a nine-year period, in 1986, an act of the legislature created what is currently Shawnee State University.
+Shawnee State University’s Associate Degree Nursing Program began in 1969 at the Ohio University-Portsmouth Campus under the direction of Ms. Gladys Scott.
+In 1975, a merger of the Ohio University-Portsmouth Campus and the Scioto Technical College occurred which resulted in the creation of Shawnee State General and Technical College.
+Two years later, Shawnee State General and Technical College became Shawnee State Community College.
+An act of the legislature created what is currently Shawnee State University in 1986.

-Since 1979, Shawnee’s Associate Degree Nursing Program has had full Ohio Board of Nursing approval.
+Since 1979, the SSU Associate Degree Nursing Program has had full Ohio Board of Nursing approval.
 In 1994, Shawnee State University celebrated the twenty-fifth anniversary of the Associate Degree Nursing Program.
 Over the years, the ADN Program has become well known throughout the tri-state area for the quality of its graduates.
-In recognition of this quality, the National League of Nursing Accrediting Commission granted NLNAC Accreditation to the AD Nursing Program in the fall of 2001.
+In recognition of this quality, the National League of Nursing Accrediting Commission granted NLNAC Accreditation to the Associate Degree Nursing Program in the fall of 2001.
 The program continues to maintain accreditation through the Accreditation Commission for Education in Nursing.

 In fall 1998, the RN-BSN Program of Shawnee State University admitted its first class of students.
 The first graduating class was in spring 1999.
 Each subsequent year, the number of students admitted and progressing through the curriculum has grown.
-In Fall 2001, the National League of Nursing Accrediting Commission granted NLNAC Accreditation for the RN-BSN Program, and the accreditation continues with the Accreditation Commission for Education in Nursing.
+In fall 2001, the National League of Nursing Accrediting Commission granted NLNAC Accreditation for the RN-BSN Program, and the accreditation continues with the Accreditation Commission for Education in Nursing.
 Responding to increasing temporal demands of the practicing nurse in the 21st century, the faculty has maintained flexibility in coursework, including online programming, to permit RNs to stay in the workforce while pursuing a professional degree.